-&lt;sup>26 Following the publication of the first call for expression of interests for trainees at the BEREC Office,3 trainees have been selected and took up duties in October 2016.
+&lt;sup>22 Following the publication of the first call for expression of interests for trainees at the BEREC Office, 3 trainees performed their traineeship in the period October 2016-October 2017.
+A second call was organised during 2017 and four new trainees were selected with a view to start in the last quarter of 2017/early 2018.

-&lt;sup>27 In 2016, agreements were in place with 3 international schools and 5 requests for the schooling measure were received and processed according to the internal rules in place.
+&lt;sup>23 In 2016, agreements were in place with 3 international schools and 5 requests for the schooling measure were received and processed according to the internal rules in place.